barneystyle/automatingawswithpython/README.md

-# automatingawswithpython
+# Automating AWS with Python
-automatingawswithpython practice from acg
+Repository for The Barney Style | *automating aws with python practice from acg